dataplat/dbatools/README.md

 --------------
  - I try to support SQL Server 2000-2016 and clustered instances when possible
  - SQL Auth and Windows Auth are supported when possible
- - Windows authentication/Windows admin access is required at the *Windows Server level* for Copy-SqlCredential, Copy-SqlLinkedServer, and Reset-SqlSaPassword.
+ - Windows authentication/Windows admin access is required at the *Windows Server level* for Copy-SqlCredential, Copy-SqlLinkedServer, and Reset-SqlAdmin.
  - SQL Sysadmin access is required unless otherwise specified
  - This module requires SQL Management Objects (SMO).
 SMO is included when you install SQL Server Management Studio, or you can download it from Microsoft: [SQL Server 2014 32-bit SMO](http://download.microsoft.com/download/1/3/0/13089488-91FC-4E22-AD68-5BE58BD5C014/ENU/x86/SharedManagementObjects.msi) or [SQL Server 2014 64-bit SMO](http://download.microsoft.com/download/1/3/0/13089488-91FC-4E22-AD68-5BE58BD5C014/ENU/x64/SharedManagementObjects.msi).
 The higher the version the better.